commuterjoy/gu-worldcup-vines/README.md

 This Chrome extension adds a live goal [Vine](https://vine.co/) feed to The Guardian's World Cup live blogs.

+For example,

 <img src="vines.png"/>

 The feed refreshes every 60 seconds.

+It should work on all current and [past games](http://www.theguardian.com/football/live).

 To install download the code, go to chrome://extensions/ in Chrome, turn on 'developer mode' and load the application using the 'load unpacked extension'.